6th LRI Workshop for Young Acadmics

 Each Linguistic Colloquium workshop has a specific topic of interest.
-The 5th edition will address the topics of writing and written language.
-We welcome contributions that deal with written texts produced in everyday life.
-The workshop is open to
+The 6th edition will address the topics of oral communication and plurilingualism.
+We welcome contributions that deal with orality and spoken language, focusing in particular on oral communication in connection with:

-Different languages and varieties as well as the diversity of dialects in the Alpine region will provide the focal points of the workshop.
+Different languages and varieties in the Alpine region will provide the focal points of the workshop.
 However, the workshop is also open to related topics.